Jzukas125/Obsidian-Notes/CyberSecruity/Security+/CompTIA Security+ Get Certified Get Ahead SY0-701 Study Guide Notes.md

 D. Bollards
 E. Compensating control

 CCTV can monitor the entrance and record who enters and exits the area.
-Access list is useful if a guard can identify users and allows access based on the access list itself
+Access list is useful if a guard can identify users and allows access based on the access list itself.

+3 B is correct
+Which one of the following backup types backs up all of the data that has changed since the last full backup, and only the data that has changed since the last full backup?
+A. Full backup
+B. Differential backup
+C. Snapshot backup
+D. Incremental backup

+A differential backup backs up all of the data that has changed since the last full backup.
+An incremental backup chang